-The Authority has construction and loan commitments outstanding of \$1,923 as of June 30, 2022, related to sales tax, tax increment financing and redevelopment projects.
+The Authority has construction and loan commitments outstanding of \$488 and \$1,923 as of June 30, 2023 and 2022, respectively, related to sales tax, tax increment financing and redevelopment projects.
 The commitments are available for future periods until the commitment is either fully spent or the project is complete and the Authority is relieved of the remaining commitment.